jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.12 Ceil

-Returns the smallest (closest to negative infinity) value that is greater than or equal to the values in a raster..
+Returns the smallest (closest to negative infinity) value that is greater than or equal to the values in a raster.

 *Parameters*: